Klipper3d/klipper/docs/G-Codes.md

   [ADVANCE_LOOKAHEAD_TIME=<pressure_advance_lookahead_time>]`:
   Set pressure advance parameters.
 If EXTRUDER is not specified, it defaults to the active extruder.
+- `STEPPER_BUZZ STEPPER=<config_name>`: Move the given stepper forward
+  one mm and then backward one mm, repeated 10 times.
+This is a diagnostic tool to help verify stepper connectivity.
 - `RESTART`: This will cause the host software to reload its config and perform an internal reset.
 This command will not clear error state from the micro-controller (see FIRMWARE_RESTART) nor will it